 The programme can be done either by coursework and thesis or by thesis only.
-It is expected of students who opt for the coursework and thesis option to the required modules whose breakdown is as follows:
+It is expected of students who opt for the coursework and thesis option to the required courses whose breakdown is as follows:

-- Advanced Educational Research EEAR 5910 (compulsory); and - One 36 credit module or equivalent modules offered by departments according to areas specialization (see list below), - Two 24 credit modules or equivalent modules offered by departments according to areas specialisation(see list below), - One compulsory seminar module EESS 5928, and - One thesis EETM5980.
+- Advanced Educational Research EEAR 5910 (compulsory); and - One 36 credit course or equivalent courses offered by departments according to areas specialization (see list below), - Two 24 credit courses or equivalent courses offered by departments according to areas specialization (see list below), - One compulsory seminar course EESS 5928, and - One thesis EETM5980.

-• In addition, students will be required to complete an advanced module in English for Academic Purposes.
+In addition, students will be required to complete an advanced course in Academic Writing for Postgraduate Students.

-D.1.2 Spesialisation per Department
+D.1.1.1 Spesialisation per Department

-Department of Curriculum, Instruction and Assessment Studies

-Master of Education (Curriculum and Assessment Studies)

-Master of Education (Educational Technology) (Not offered in 2010)
+Department of Curriculum, Instruction and Assessment Studies Master of Education (Curriculum and Assessment Studies) Master of Education (Educational Technology)

-Department of Educational Foundations and Management

-Master of Education (Leadership, Management and Policy Studies)
+Department of Educational Foundations and Management Master of Education (Leadership, Management and Policy Studies)